sahmadi411/PINN_Lid_Driven_Cavity_Steady/README.md

 # PINN — 2D Lid-Driven Cavity

-A Physics-Informed Neural Network (PINN) that solves the 2D incompressible Navier-Stokes equations for the lid-driven cavity problem.
+A Physics-Informed Neural Network (PINN) that solves the steady 2D incompressible Navier-Stokes equations for the lid-driven cavity problem.

 ## Problem

-The unit square domain [0,1]² with a moving lid on the top wall:
+The unit square domain [0,1]x[0,1] with a moving lid on the top wall:

 - **Top wall** (y=1): u=1, v=0 (moving lid)
 - **All other walls**: u=0, v=0 (no-slip)